IngridKJ/momentum_balance_inertia/README.md

 * [elastic_wave_equation_abc_linear](./models/elastic_wave_equation_abc_linear.py)
   considers the case where all equations related to fractures in the domain are discarded.
-In practice this means that the model class is used for solving elastic wave propagation in rocks without fractures or rocks with **open** fractures.
+In practice this means that the model class is used for solving elastic wave propagation in rocks without fractures, or in rocks with **open** fractures (inner zero traction Neumann boundaries).
 In both cases the problem is linear, meaning that the Jacobian doesn't change between time steps.
 Hence, this model setup facilitates that the Jacobian is assembled only once.
 The linear model setup should be used together with the custom run-model function which is detailed in the section below.

 ## Custom solvers and run-functions
 [solvers](./solvers) contains mixins for custom solvers.
 Specifically, the mixin that is